johnnovak/gridmonger/sphinx-docs/source/getting-started.rst

 Quickstart
 ==========

-For the impatient among you, here's a few notes to get you started.
+For the impatient among you, here are a few notes to get you started.

 .. tip::

-   Always have an eye on the *status bar messages* at the bottom of the window, as they contain important context-dependent information about the tools you're trying to use.
+   Always keep an eye on the *status bar messages* at the bottom of the window, as they contain important context-dependent information about the tools you're trying to use.